Pepsi Zero Sugar: History

-Pepsi began making new flavored variants of the drink beginning in 2004, such as Pepsi Max Lemon and Pepsi Max Twist (with added lemon-lime flavour) in some countries' product lines.

-Diet Pepsi Max was introduced in the United States on June 1, 2007, and in Canada in March 2008.
+Pepsi began making new flavoured variants of the drink beginning in 2004, such as Pepsi Max Lemon and Pepsi Max Twist (with added lemon-lime flavour) in some countries' product lines.
+Diet Pepsi Max was introduced in the United States on 01-June-2007, and in Canada in March-2008.
 "Diet" was dropped from the name in early 2009.
 Availability of Pepsi Zero Sugar was expanded to further countries in Asia, the Middle East and Europe in mid-late 2000s.
 It launched in India in 2010 but faced low sales there.
-It launched in Tanzania in 2019 and in the Arab Gulf states, Jordan, Morocco and Libya as Pepsi Black in October 2019.
+It launched in Tanzania in 2019 and in Arab states of the Persian Gulf, Jordan, Morocco and Libya as Pepsi Black in October-2019.

 In 2002, Pepsi Max became the second highest-selling soft drink in Norway.
 Since 2015 it has been the top selling soft drink in the country.
 As of 2025, Pepsi Max makes up 98.4% of all total Pepsi cola sales in Norway.
-The drink has also found success in neighboring Sweden where it had grown bigger than Pepsi's regular drink by 2007.
+The drink has also found success in neighbouring Sweden where it had grown bigger than Pepsi's regular drink by 2007.
 In 2025 it was reported that Pepsi Max was the best selling carbonated soft drink in Sweden.

 Ingredients and comparison

-Pepsi Zero Sugar contains carbonated water, caramel color, phosphoric acid, aspartame, natural flavor, acesulfame potassium and citric acid.
+Pepsi Zero Sugar contains carbonated water, caramel colour, phosphoric acid, aspartame, natural flavour, acesulfame potassium and citric acid.

 When launched in 2007 (as Diet Pepsi Max in North America) it originally contained nearly twice the caffeine of PepsiCo's other cola beverages specifically 69 milligrams of caffeine per 355 mL, versus 36 milligrams in Diet Pepsi.
 In January 2023, PepsiCo reformulated Pepsi Zero Sugar in the United States to reduce caffeine, remove ginseng and tweak the sweetener system.
 The formulation change did not affect Pepsi Zero Sugar in Canada.

 These ingredients should not be confused with Pepsi Zero Sugar in other countries which are simply rebranded Pepsi Max.